 Broad claims that aren’t backed up

 Even large, popular websites that are fairly reliable overall don’t always get things quite right.
-For example, WebMD has a page on types of bipolar disorder that accurately represent what the DSM-5 has to say about bipolar and related disorders.
+For example, WebMD has a page on types of bipolar disorder that inaccurately represent what the DSM-5 says about bipolar disorders.

 President Trump seems to be very fond of trotting out the accusation of “fake news” any time he comes across a piece of reporting he doesn’t like, regardless of whether or not that reporting is factually accurate.
 His assertion that the media is the “enemy of the American people” is disturbing.